hwdong/hwdong-old.github.io/_posts/2017-05-01-fitting 3d face from multi images.md

 ![1](http://hwdong.com/prog_images/yang_fit.jpg)

 If We have multi face images,we can get better 3d face fitting.
-There are still some problems with the result.
+There are still some problems in the resulted model.
 We can improve the result later.
 Please wait ...
 <!--more-->

 Note: Because We want a 3d face model with open eye,the two eye and nose hole are automatically erased in the images before fitting.